Somalia: Environment

-The European Green Party followed up these revelations by presenting before the press and the European Parliament in Strasbourg copies of contracts signed by two European companies — the Italian Swiss firm, Achair Partners, and an Italian waste broker, Progresso — and representatives of the then President of Somalia, the faction leader Ali Mahdi Mohamed, to accept 10 million tonnes of toxic waste in exchange for $80 million (then about £60 million).
+Following this, the European Green Party presented the European Parliament copies of contracts signed by two European companies and representatives of the President of Somalia, to accept 10 million tonnes of toxic waste for $80 million.

-According to reports by the United Nations Environment Programme (UNEP), the waste has resulted in far higher than normal cases of respiratory infections, mouth ulcers and bleeding, abdominal haemorrhages and unusual skin infections among many inhabitants of the areas around the northeastern towns of Hobyo and Benadir on the Indian Ocean coast — diseases consistent with radiation sickness.
-UNEP adds that the situation along the Somali coastline poses a very serious environmental hazard not only in Somalia, but also in the eastern Africa sub-region.
+According to reports by the United Nations Environment Programme (UNEP), the waste resulted in abnormally high cases of respiratory infections, mouth ulcers, mouth bleeding, abdominal haemorrhages and unusual skin infections among the inhabitants of and around the northeastern towns of Hobyo and Benadir.
+These diseases were consistent with radiation sickness.
+UNEP adds that the situation posed a very serious environmental hazard to Somalia and the broader eastern Africa sub-region.